 “If you have something analyzing everything at every step – at the interview stage, at the skills testing stage, how the references answer, how the phone interviews are done, how the first in-person interview is done, the second in-person interview – all those components from start to finish and automate the whole system, that really is a gamechanger in HR.”

 A recent blog post written for TalentNow predicted these six trends for the future of video interviewing:

-1. Artifical Intelligence will play a role in analyzing candidate’s facial expressions.
-The video interviewing provider HireVue is already doing this for their products.
+1. Artificial Intelligence will play a role in analyzing a candidate’s facial expressions.
+Many video interviewing providers are already doing this for their products.
 A.I. allegedly detects when an applicant is lying during a video interview based on facial expressions.
 This will be a great asset for hiring managers, once more research on A.I. is complete.